 - The target's evasion stat stage is subtracted from the user's accuracy stat stage (capping the result at -6/6) and the multiplier corresponding to the modified accuracy stat stage is applied.
 In the first two generations, the accuracy was multiplied by the multiplier corresponding to the user's accuracy stat stage and then by the multiplier corresponding to the target's evasion stat stage (note that the multipliers were also different in R/B/Y).

 - If the target is holding a Brightpowder or a Lax Incense, the accuracy is multiplied by 0.9.
+In the third generation, it would be multiplied by 0.95 for the Lax Incense.
 In the second generation, 20 would be subtracted from the accuracy instead.

 - If the user is holding a Wide Lens, the accuracy is multiplied by 1.1.